Banda

 - Festivals And Celebrations

-- Festivals celebrate harvests and ancestral spirits, featuring music, dance, and communal feasting.
+- Festivals are vibrant, featuring music, dance, and communal feasting.

 - Traditional Medicine Practices